Recommended Technical Features

 Image-based Lighting

-Wrap your scene in an environment map and treat it as a giant area light source to create realistic ambient lighting and reflections.
+Wrap your scene in an environment map and treat it as a giant area light source to create realistic ambient lighting, shadows, and reflections.

 Volumetrics